 Read Also: John Hopkins Researchers Have Linked Late Eating to the Development of Diabetes and Obesity

-Researchers at the University of Glasgow have been working on a mice model and discovered that saturated fatty acids tend to enter the brain via the bloodstream.
+Researchers at the University of Glasgow have been working on a mouse model and discovered that saturated fatty acids tend to enter the brain via the bloodstream.
 They then accumulate in areas that control mood.
 In fact, mice that fed on a high-fat diet showed a high influx of dietary fatty acids into the hypothalamus region.

 In the course of the new treatments